Llandudno branch line: Origins

 The Chester and Holyhead Railway was conceived to carry the Irish mail traffic to Holyhead, from where there was a ferry service.
 The line opened throughout in 1850.

 Llandudno was an important settlement before the conception of the Chester and Holyhead Railway, but it was by-passed by that line, and Llandudno passengers had to use Conway station at first.
 When plans for the Irish mail traffic were being developed, Ormes Bay, immediately on the east side of Llandudno, was considered as a possible location for a harbour for the ferry.

-In fact this development was authorised by the St. George's Harbour Act 1853 (16 & 17 Vict. c. ccxiii) of 20 August 1853.
+In fact this development was authorised by the Saint George's Harbour Act 1853 (16 & 17 Vict. c. ccxiii) of 20 August 1853.
 A harbour would be built in Ormes Bay and a railway facing Holyhead would run from it to join the C&HR main line east of the River Conwy.
 Conway station was to be the junction, but it was realised that the station was too small and the site too cramped.
 Instead the junction was made facing Chester, and a station was provided at the western extremity of the present-day location.
 The plan to build a harbour was dropped, Holyhead having established itself by this time.